 Around 11% of children up to the age of 18 and 2% of adults over 18 worldwide might fall within the definitions of ADHD.

-Boys are three times more likely to be diagnosed with ADHD than girls.
+Boys are three times more likely to be diagnosed than girls.
 However, it is argued that this is not necessarily true, as boys and girls display their symptoms differently, boys tend to show their symptoms more outwardly, such as by fidgeting and increased aggression, where as girls tend to have internal symptoms, such as low self-esteem.

 In this article we will look at the common symptoms and causes of ADHD as well as what do do if you think your child may have Attention Deficit Hyperactivity Disorder.

-ADHD is vastly misunderstood and there are a lot of myths surrounding ADHD.
+ADHD is vastly misunderstood and there are a lot of myths surrounding it.
 This can make people who may feel that their child could be living with ADHD, feel that their child is ‘just badly behaved’.

 Conditions that can be mistaken for ADHD